aliengreen/esp32_uart_bridge/README.md

 > NOTE: The default baud rate is `57600` and port number `0`
 >
-> WARING: The parity setting by default selected `none`.
+> WARNING: The parity setting by default selected `none`.
 If you are going to flash STM32 using the ST serial bootloader you MUST select `even` parity.

 ### Build and Flash